 That is the biggest mistake I did in my blogging career.

-As time goes on, I realized that it is needed more time than what I thought it would take initially.
-So I started giving more time to it and results were really fruitful.
+As time goes on, I realized that it is needed more time than I thought it would take initially.
+So I started giving more time to it and the results were really fruitful.

 Sasidhar Kareti – (Amfas Tech)

 My father ever encouraged me to write short stories since my childhood.
 He is a writer as well.
 I had that writership in me from my childhood.
 What could be a better way to embrace both the passions on one platform except blogging?